-A postgraduate honours degree allows you to delve deeper and more rigorously into the subject you are passionate about.
-It involves a personalised study programme in the subject of your first degree; typically taking one year of full-time coursework which will include a research component.
+A postgraduate honours degree allows you to delve deeper and more rigorously into the subject from your first undergraduate bachelor's degree.
+It involves a personalised study programme typically taking one year of full-time coursework, including a research component.

 Each honours year is an individual, personal course of study, devised in consultation with staff from your department or school.
 It is therefore important that you contact them as early as possible to discuss your plans.

-Honours programmes normally begin in the first semester.
-Honours (400-level) courses are generally offered in first (February to June) and second (July to October) semester; some courses run through both semesters.
+Honours programmes normally begin in the first semester (February).
+Honours 400-level courses are generally offered in first semester (February–June) and second semester (July–October), however some courses run through both semesters (whole year courses).

-Students who complete an honours degree to a satisfactory standard may be permitted to proceed to a master’s by research programme or a provisional enrolment in a PhD.
-For more information about this, contact the relevant faculty.
+Those who complete an honours degree to a satisfactory standard may be able to proceed to a master’s degree, or gain provisional enrolment in a doctoral degree.
+For more information about this, contact the relevant school or department.